 Get the VIP treatment when our luxury motorcoach takes you to the Grand Canyon West Rim.
 See the magnificent canyon walls from its best vantage point: suspended 4,000 feet in the air on the Skywalk Bridge.

 Enjoy incredible aerial views of Hoover Dam and Lake Mead on your way to the Grand Canyon.
-Land at the bottom of Grand Canyon West and enjoy a champagne picnic with time to explore.
+Land at the bottom of Grand Canyon West and enjoy time to explore.

 Fly to Grand Canyon West and explore the breathtaking viewpoints at Eagle Point and Guano Point.